 Films must be no longer than 10 minutes including titles and credits.
 Lockdown Challenge entries no longer than 3 minutes.

 Films must adhere to all Australian (and international) copyright laws in terms of being screened in a public forum.
 Basically, by submitting a film, Woodland and all affiliates are held harmless should such a claim eventuate.

 Films can be of any genre but may not contain deliberately explicit graphic or thematic content that will be deemed offensive in terms of political, personal, sexual or religious affiliations (or be deemed offensive on the grounds of really bad taste.)

 All films must be in English or with English subtitles

-All films must be submitted in digital form (Vimeo, youtube or either via non-returnable data DVD or USB drive and full entry payment.)
-If your film has been selected, a screener via WeTransfer or Dropbox is good, or again, USB or Data-DVD.
-No normal DVDs or VHS tapes! (especially if they're mum and dads home movies).
+All films must be submitted in digital form (Vimeo, youtube or FilmFreeway Screener) If your film has been selected, a screener via WeTransfer or Dropbox is essential.
+Please --No normal DVDs or VHS tapes! (especially if they're mum and dads home movies).